keegankb93/dr_sprite_fusion/README.md

 #### Disclaimer

 This is an initial version of the importer.
-There are likely to be bugs and performane optimizations have not been implemented yet.
+There are likely to be bugs and performance optimizations have not been implemented yet.

 ## Usage